JackEdTaylor/LexOPSdocs/docs/04-match.md

 # Matching Individual Words

 While the generate pipeline is usually sufficient, it's sometimes important to tailor stimuli more precisely.
 For instance, it may be important that a matched word is a plausible replacement for a target word in a sentence.
-The `match_word()` function exists for this purpose.
+The `match_item()` function exists for this purpose.

 ## Example

-Here's an example usage of `match_word`, to suggest a word matched for "elephant" in terms of:
+Here's an example usage of `match_item()`, to suggest a word matched for "elephant" in terms of:

 * Length (exactly)
 * Frequency (within ±0.25 Zipf)